 Hence, I ultimately feel it’s completely plausible that the only reason your cat is biting then licking you, or licking you then biting you is because he or she is showing you affection.

-If your cat doesn’t seem bothered at all by anything that’s currently happening (sitting close together, petting, etc.), a message of affection may be the only thing behind the action.
+If your cat doesn’t seem bothered at all by anything that’s currently happening (sitting close together, petting, etc.), a message of affection may be the only message behind the licking-and-biting combo action.

 How You Can Tell If It’s Just an Affectionate Love Bite

 If you continue to do what you were doing before the bite and the lick happened and your cat shows no signs of increased aggression or agitation, chances are high you’re just being given a little love bite.